 “Nuanced … an entertaining mix of anecdote & ethnography.” — Publisher’s Weekly

 - Think, with Krys Boyd, on KERA (Dallas)—50 minutes:

 - The Brian Lehrer Show on WNYC (New York)—12 minutes:

 - Central Standard, with Susan Wilson, on KCUR (Kansas City)—one hour:

 - Trading Fours with Drs.
-Modeste and Wes—one hour:
+Modeste and Wes (Blog Talk Radio)—one hour: